Hair sheep primer

 The Katahdin is probably the best "all-around" hair sheep in the U.S., as it combines the best attributes of the Caribbean hair sheep with those of the traditional meat-type wooled breeds.
 In most traits, Katahdins are intermediate between hair and wooled sheep.

-The Katahdin has become one of the most popular breeds of sheep in the United States.
-The breed is valued for its lack of need for shearing and tail docking, as well as its parasite resistance and reproductive efficiency.
+The Katahdin is one of the most popular breeds of sheep in the United States.
+It leads all breeds in the number of registered animals.
+The Katahdin is valued for its lack of need for shearing and tail docking, as well as its parasite resistance and reproductive efficiency.
 Katahdin ewes cross well with other breeds to produce superior market lambs.
+They are best utilized as a maternal breed.

 The Romanov is another breed that produces a fleece that is usually shorn, but is classified as a hair sheep by the American Sheep Industry Association.
 Both the color of its dual-coat and presence of dark guard hairs makes its fleeces unsuitable for the commercial wool market; thus, the hair sheep designation by ASI.